Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 • developed strategy to achieve National Security Council goal to use public affairs to force withdrawal of Russia from Afghanistan War; prepared report on war for international media; Russia declared unilateral cease-fire four months after project began, complete withdrawal commenced one year later

-• scripted conversation for US President heard by an estimated one billion people, and wrote major speeches for US President, US Senator and other government and corporate leaders
+• scripted conversation for US President heard by an estimated one billion people, and wrote major speeches for US President, US Senator, corporate and government executives

-• designed communications evaluation system for NASA's US$50 million (current dollar) public affairs operation, uncovering US$8 million in immediate savings
+• designed communications evaluation system for NASA's US$50 million (current dollar) public communications operation, uncovering US$8 million in immediate savings

-• achieved 23% response rate on direct mail program for small government agency, by preparing letter from the Chairman of the US Senate Committee on Commerce, Science and Transportation to chief executives of 10,000 largest U.S. corporations, trade associations, and consumer groups
+• achieved 23% response rate on a direct mail program for a small government agency by preparing a preceding letter from the Chairman of the US Senate Committee on Commerce, Science and Transportation to chief executives of the 10,000 largest U.S. corporations, trade associations, and consumer organizations

-• prepared best government annual report in U.S., first U.S. Metric Board Annual Report with cover letter personally written by President Carter for delivery to U.S. Congress (awarded National Association of Government Communicators’ Blue Pencil Award)
+• prepared best government annual report in the U.S., first U.S. Metric Board Annual Report with cover letter personally written by President Carter (National Association of Government Communicators’ Blue Pencil Award)

 • expanded News USA newspaper syndication service for national non-profits and government agencies to reach all 10,000 U.S. newspapers, acting as managing editor and chief writer while tripling revenues and achieving profitability in six months

-• conceived marketing approach and pricing strategy for new Korean Minjok Leadership Academy “Global Leadership Program for Students” increasing expected annual net profit from summer and winter sessions by an estimated 150% (US$1,000,000)
+• conceived marketing approach and pricing strategy for Korean Minjok Leadership Academy “Global Leadership Program for Students” summer and winter sessions, increasing expected annual net profit by an estimated 150% (US$1,000,000)

-• led communications in winning US$90 million from U.S. Congress for advanced traffic information system after rejection by the U.S. Department of Transportation
+• led communications in winning US$100 million from U.S. Congress for advanced traffic information system after rejection by the U.S. Department of Transportation

-• led communications in winning US$450 million high-tech defense export contract from Government of Canada with special report on US corporation's Canadian activities
+• led communications in winning US$500 million high-tech defense export contract from Government of Canada with special report on US corporation's Canadian activities

-• achieved 50%+ annual returns on stock recommendations as editor and publisher of Washington Cashletter personal financial newsletter; monthly issues covered taxes, investments, retirement planning, and consumer issues
+• achieved 50%+ annual returns on stock recommendations as editor and publisher of Washington Cashletter personal financial newsletter; monthly issues covered taxes, investments, retirement planning, and consumer affairs

 • managed projects in Abu Dhabi, Afghanistan, Bangladesh, Belize, Bolivia, Central African Republic, Ecuador, Oman, Pakistan, Philippines, Qatar, Suriname, Thailand, and Uruguay

-• worked in South Korea (seven years), Argentina, Canada, Congo, Dominican Republic, England, Egypt, France, Haiti, Holland, Ivory Coast, Jamaica, Kenya, Liberia, Morocco, Peru, Russia, Sierra Leone, and Spain
+• worked in South Korea (8+ years), Argentina, Canada, Congo, Dominican Republic, England, Egypt, France, Haiti, Holland, Ivory Coast, Jamaica, Kenya, Liberia, Morocco, Peru, Russia, Sierra Leone, and Spain

 • Awards: NASA Exceptional Service Medal for conduct of public affairs activities in support of the first US-Russian joint manned spaceflight; National Association of Government Communicators (NAGC) Blue Pencil Award for editing the best annual report from any government entity in the United States